Punktum-dk/epp-service-specification/README.md

 - Domain name application/creation, this is described in detail in the [create domain](#create-domain) section
 - Domain name renewal. this is described in detail in the [renew domain](#renew-domain) section
-- Restoration from deletion, this is described in detail in the [restore domain](#restore-domain) section
+- Restoration from deletion (cancellation), this is described in detail in the [restore domain](#restore-domain) section
-- Restoration from suspension, also described in detail in the [restore domain](#restore-domain) section
+- Restoration from suspension due to automatic expiration, also described in detail in the [restore domain](#restore-domain) section

 This mean that a new error scenario is introduced with version 4.0.0 of the service for creation/application, where an application/create request will be declined, in case of insufficient funds.
-The renewal operation is not subjected to this policy, please refer to the registrar contract for specific details as this is a technical document and not the authoritative source for business and policy rules.
+The manual renewal operation via [renew domain](#renew-domain) and the option of [automatic renewal](#dkhmautorenew) is not subjected to this policy, please refer to the registrar contract for specific details as this is a technical document and not the authoritative source for business and policy rules.

 All prices and amounts relating to currencies are provided in DKK, converted to the EPP currency type, using decimal point (`.`) and not decimal comma (`,`), which is the definition for the Danish locale.

+The balance command implementation is based on the extension developed by Verisign, please see: [Verisign: "Balance Mapping for the Extensible Provisioning Protocol (EPP)"][BALANCE],  see also [References](#references)

 <a id="balance-request"></a>